 If we had to pick our best and favorite companion for collard greens, it would be tomatoes – hands down.
 A popular method of companion planting these two involves planting 4 collards around and at the base of your tomato plant and creating a whole row of these little collard/tomato diamonds.

-Your collards will also repel a number of pests that the tomatoes don’t like and as the tomatoes create their vine networks upward on the trellis, they’ll give your collards some occasional shade when it’s hot outside and both plants can produce excellent yields even with a scorcher of a summer!
+Your collards will also repel a number of pests that tomatoe don’t like and as tomatoes create their vine networks upward on the trellis, they’ll give your collards some occasional shade when it’s hot outside and both plants can produce excellent yields even with a scorcher of a summer!

 In Conclusion